EricFromCanada/ericfromcanada.github.io/_posts/2019-02-24-tigerbrew-testing-using-jenkins.md

 Since Homebrew 2.0 now requires at least OS X 10.9 Mavericks, I'll eventually want to test on OS X 10.6–10.8 as well, once Tigerbrew adds support.
 Being Intel-only, those nodes I'll at least be able to virtualize.

-I also have have an early Intel iMac acting as a Jenkins host and node controller.
+I also have an early Intel iMac acting as a Jenkins host and node controller.
 It and each node is plugged into an ethernet switch with an uplink to the router, which has DHCP reservations configured so that each machine gets a consistent and easy-to-type IP address.

 ## Nodes